dhaneshjayachandhiran/Flac_music_download/README.md

-# FLAC Track Downloader 🎵
+# Spotify Playlist to FLAC Downloader 🎵

 A Python script that automatically downloads all songs from a Spotify playlist in high-quality FLAC format.